kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

-# Under the Hood (KuboCD components)
+# Under the Hood (KuboCD Components)

-Behind the scenes, KuboCD creates several Flux resources to manage the deployment.

-You can inspect these resources to debug problems or understand the internals.
+Behind the scenes, KuboCD creates several Flux resources to manage deployments.
+You can inspect these resources to debug issues or understand the internal workings.

-Check the events bound to the `Release` which was previously created:
+Check the events for the `Release` created earlier:

 ``` { .bash .copy }
 kubectl describe release podinfo1
 ```

-There are `Events` for each Flux resources create:
+Events are generated for each Flux resource created:

 ``` { .bash }
 ......